teach-plt/www/notes/typing.md

          Constraint takeConstraint()  -- extract a constraint, removing it from the store

 2. A substitution.
-   Invariant:  The substitution is already applied to the state (constaints and itself).
+   Invariant:  The substitution is already applied to the state (constraints and itself).

          void solveVar(TypeVariable X, Type t)

-   `solveVar` applies substitution `[X=t]` to the state (all constraints and the substitution)
+   `solveVar` applies substitution `[X=t]` to the state (all constraints and the substitution).

 Algorithm: